 Community property is a type of joint ownership that is recognized in some states and can only exist between a husband and wife.
 Each spouse's ownership rights in community property are set by specific state laws.

 With this type of joint ownership, each individual "tenant in common" owns a specific percentage of the property and can withdraw, mortgage, or sell their own separate piece of the property.

 When a tenant in common dies, their share of the property passes to their own beneficiaries and not to the surviving tenants in common.
 Tenancy in common is often abbreviated as TIC or TEN COM.

 Ownership by Contract Rights

 Ownership by contract rights (otherwise known as title by contract) covers payable on death (POD), transfer on death (TOD) accounts and deeds, in trust for (or ITF) accounts, Totten trusts, life insurance, retirement accounts including IRAs and 401(k)s, annuities, life estates, and revocable living trusts.

 The owner of the property has full control of it during life (with the exception of life estates—check applicable state law).
 After their death, the property passes outside of probate to the beneficiaries designated by the owner.

-In general, the beneficiary will need to produce a death certificate or record one in the appropriate land records in order to claim ownership of the property.
+In general, the beneficiary will need to produce a death certificate or record one in the appropriate land records to claim ownership of the property.